Thankyou for visiting my website.

-You might have stumbled across me by accident, in which case Oops, but still Hello!
+You might know me already, in which case Hello!

-I grew up on a farm in Northern Ireland, along with my nine siblings, all different and although I could write a book about each of them, most of it is probably best left untold.
+I grew up on a farm in Northern Ireland, along with my eight siblings, all different and although I could write a book about each of them, most of it is probably best left untold.

 My first foray into freedom, after surviving the strict convent school expectation of vocation, was to nursing.

 A student nurse in Belfast at the height of what is now called ‘The Troubles’, I led an exciting and sometimes dangerous, but never dull, life.
-I made lifelong friends during those years and some of the adventures and experiences of those years are scattered within in my second book, ‘Time for a Change’, due to be published April 2018.
+I made lifelong friends during those years and some experiences of those years are scattered within in my novel, ‘Time for a Change’, which was published in May 2018.

-I worked as a Health Visitor in Derry/Londonderry during the hunger- strike years too, and then scarpered off to Jersey, in the Channel Isles, as I had an appetite for a more comfortable living.
+I worked as a General Nurse and a Midwife in Belfast, then as a Health Visitor in Derry/Londonderry during the hunger- strike years.
+By the early eighties, I had scarpered off to Jersey, in the Channel Isles, in search of a calmer pace of life.

-My career in nursing took me to unexpected places-I travelled the world and had an opportunity to learn from other cultures and peoples- rich pickings for an aspiring writer.
-Extensively published in academic and nursing research journals, I’m learning the difference between fiction and pure fiction!.
+My career took me to unexpected places, and I published extensively in academic and nursing research ( Clinical Effectiveness and guidelines).
+Now I’m learning the difference between fact, speculation and pure fiction!